gohqianxuan/spoof-audio-detection/README.md

 # Spoof Audio Detection (SpAD)

-_Spoof Audio Detection App: Empower you in the battle against deepfake audio._
+_[Spoof Audio Detection App](https://spoof-audio-detection.streamlit.app/): Empower you in the battle against deepfake audio._

 ## Overview

 This project explores the use of machine learning in detecting partially spoofed audio.
 Powered by robust machine learning models and wrapped in a Streamlit interface, SpAD helps you to differentiate between bona fide and spoofed audio.

+## Database

+The dataset used in this project is the labeled audio files from the [PartialSpoof database](https://zenodo.org/records/5766198) (Zhang et al., 2022).

+PartialSpoof is an open-source partially spoofed audio dataset constructed from ASVspoof 2019 LA database using some voice activity-detection (VAD) algorithms.
+Each partially spoofed utterance in the PartialSpoof database contains a mix of both spoofed and bona fide segments, and may contain audio segments generated using more than one TTS or VC method.

 ## Run SpAD Locally